This post was updated September 20, 2022

 Being in a Teacher family means being a slave to the school holidays.
 We are rarely able to take vacation outside of those days dictated to us by our school districts, which means we often have to pay premium rates for travel, accommodations and activities.
 It just means we need to save a little more money than if we could holiday during shoulder seasons.
 Bottom line, we make it work.
 And that also means choosing where we go.

-Three years ago we were able to fly to Mexico, thanks to points saved and the generosity of family.
+Several years ago we were able to fly to Mexico, thanks to points saved and the generosity of family.
 That isn’t a normal yearly vacation for us as a family of five, when we consider our International Student as well as our own two kids.
 It costs a lot of money to fly us all somewhere, so we need to think about economical alternatives.
-For the last three Spring Break vacations, that’s meant Fairmont Hot Springs.
+For most of our Spring Break vacations, that’s meant Fairmont Hot Springs.
 Never heard of it?
 You aren’t alone!

 Fairmont Hot Springs is a little bit of a town that sits smack dab in the Columbia Valley of British Columbia, about an hour and a half south of Golden on Hwy 95.
 Radium Hot Springs is 35 kilometers north and sits on the western border of Kootenay National Park.
 The mighty Columbia River flows by here on its journey south, and the wide valley formed by this flow runs between the Purcell Range to the west, and the Rockies to the east.

-We’ve stayed at the Mountainside Villas of Fairmont Hot Springs Resort 4 different times, and have had four excellent stays.
+Our favourite place to stay is Mountainside Villas in Fairmont Hot Springs.
 Located about 5 minutes down the mountain from the ski hill, Mountainside Villas has all the privacy and convenience of your own condo in the mountains.
 We love looking out our living room window and watching the mule deer hopping down the golf course fairway!
 Who knew such large animals could hop like bunnies!

 For a family living on Vancouver Island, a vacation destination must have some pretty compelling reasons for us to get in a car and drive for more than 12 hours, including an hour and a half ferry ride, to make it worthwhile.
 After all, Vancouver Island has some pretty awesome destinations on its own.
 We have come to find that Fairmont Hot Springs does meet that lofty criteria.
 Read on to learn about the 5 really compelling reasons that keep us coming back year after year.